 Hidden beneath the wonderful weather and cultural richness that makes us America’s Finest City, there are systemic problems that threaten the economic freedom and quality of life in our communities.

 Our newly graduated young adults can’t afford to pay rent here.
 The sidewalks and canyons of our neighborhoods have become homeless camps.
 Coastal flooding is eating away roads, bridges, and rail lines that we depend on to commute.
-Our region is supposedly at full employment - but stagnated wages and salaries keep too many of our neighbors struggling from paycheck to paycheck.
+Before the COVID Pandemic, our region was supposedly at full employment - but even then stagnated wages and salaries kept too many of our neighbors struggling from paycheck to paycheck.
+Now it's even worse.
 The combination of these factors, if left unaddressed, will cripple our region and our world.

 Worst of all: Our city leadership has put off addressing these problems for years — focusing on special interests and pet projects — when they should be leading the way into the future.